 Recent compositions include a collaboration with members of the BBC Concert Orchestra on an electronic adaptation of Jonathan Harvey’s ‘Madonna of Winter and Spring’, which was performed at the Barbican in January.
-He has also written material for a new musical, ‘A Song Cycle for Soho’, that was performed at The Soho Theatre, and is currently working with Harry Hill and Steve Brown on ‘X Factor: The Musical’, as an arranger.
-When not composing, he can be found performing as the lead singer for The Band Called Up, who are playing in academy sized venues up and down the UK.
+He has also written material for a new musical, ‘A Song Cycle for Soho’, that was performed at The Soho Theatre, and is currently working with Harry Hill and Steve Brown on ‘X Factor: The Musical’ and Harry Hill’s new film, as an arranger.
+Barnaby can often be found writing in ‘Urban Chain Studios’ in south London, where he is a resident composer and producer.

 To hear some of his music click on the links below and for more info please email email@example.com.